sf-wdi-25/angular-ui-router-lab/README.md

     ```

     * Update the `wines-index.html` template to include: `{{hello}}` in a tag of your choice!.
-When you refresh, you should see: "wine index controller is working!" *Note: This is because the winesIndexController now contains the $scope.hello value.*
+When you refresh, you should see: "wine index controller is working!" *Note: This is because the WinesIndexController now contains the this.hello value.*

         `wines-index.html`
         ```html